When must I submit a project for plan review?

 Will I receive my plans back from the State Fire Marshal’s Office?

-The State Fire Marshal’s Office retains 1 set of plans for their records.
+The State Fire Marshal’s Office retains one set of plans for their records.
 If you would like to have plans stamped and returned to you (up to 4 additional sets may be submitted) you must provide sufficient return postage affixed to self-addressed return packaging.

 What is the plan review fee based on and how do I pay it?

 A fee is charged to review plans based on the cost of the project for which plans are being submitted.
 The fee calculator will assist you to calculate the fee for the plans being submitted.
 A review is conducted for both Fire Code and Accessibility unless there is a local jurisdiction that performs accessibility reviews.
-See Building Officials Conducting Title 156 Plan Reviews to determine if a local authority performs the accessibility review in lieu of the State Fire Marshal’s Office.
+See Building Officials Conducting Title 156 Reviews to determine if a local authority performs the accessibility review in lieu of the State Fire Marshal’s Office.

 You can pay by the following methods: